Wall Street Pummels Marathon Patent Group Inc. (MARA) After Recent Earnings Report

-Marathon Patent Group Inc. (NASDAQ:MARA) went up by 4.28% from its latest closing price compared to the recent 1-year high of $6.05.
-The company’s stock price has collected 77.16% of gains in the last five trading sessions.
-Press Release reported on 11/19/20 that Marathon to Participate in the “Operations and Investment into Mining” Panel at Bitmain’s Mining and Investment Summit 2020 on November 24th at 11:40 AM ET
+Marathon Patent Group Inc. (NASDAQ:MARA) went down by -6.95% from its latest closing price compared to the recent 1-year high of $6.80.
+The company’s stock price has collected 17.31% of gains in the last five trading sessions.
+Press Release reported on 11/30/20 that Thinking about trading options or stock in Pfizer, Novavax, Marathon Patent Group, MicroStrategy, or FuelCell Energy?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.